Bathing is a part of every culture across the world.

 Utopia Takara

 This is the largest Super Sento in the Nagoya area.
-It is a big complex with a wide variety of themed baths, sauna, massage and relaxation facilities, and also many restaurants.
+It’s a huge complex with a wide variety of themed baths, saunas, massage and relaxation facilities, and several restaurants.

 Utopia Takara (湯~とぴあ宝)